icerpc/icerpc-docs/pages/icerpc-core/slic-protocol/protocol-frames.md

 }
 ```

 A Pong frame is sent in response of a Ping frame.
-It should include the same payload as the Ping frame.
+It must include the same payload as the Ping frame.

 ## Stream and StreamLast frames